-✓ Implemented • Proposed/Announced x Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite ✓ Implemented April 1, 2020 Effective October 1, 2020, an e-commerce platform operator must withhold 1% tax on the gross amount of sale of goods/provision of services facilitated by it through its digital or electronic facility or platform.
+Implemented • Proposed/Announced x Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite ✓ Implemented April 1, 2020 Effective October 1, 2020, an e-commerce platform operator must withhold 1% tax on the gross amount of sale of goods/provision of services facilitated by it through its digital or electronic facility or platform.
 Any payment made by a purchaser of goods/recipient of services directly to an e-commerce participant shall also be considered in such gross amount.
 E-commerce participant has been defined as a person resident in India selling goods or providing services or both, including digital products, through the digital or electronic facility or platform.
 E-commerce operator has been defined as a person who owns, operates or manages digital or electronic facility or platform for electronic commerce.
-Withholding is not required on payments made to an individual e-commerce participants if their gross amount of sales or services through the e-commerce platform does not exceed INR 0.5 million (USD 6,800).
+Withholding is not required on payments made to an individual e- commerce participants if their gross amount of sales or services through the e-commerce platform does not exceed INR 0.5 million (USD 6,800).
 21

-✓ Implemented • Proposed/Announced x Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite ✓ Implemented April 1, 2020 6% Equalisation Levy applies to the gross amount of specified services such as online advertising payments exceeding INR 100,000 annually from an Indian resident or a non-resident with a permanent establishment to non-residents that lack a PE in India.
+Implemented • Proposed/Announced × Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite Implemented April 1, 2020 6% Equalisation Levy applies to the gross amount of specified services such as online advertising payments exceeding INR 100,000 annually from an Indian resident or a non-resident with a permanent establishment to non-residents that lack a PE in India.
 Effective from June 1, 2016.
 India's Joint Secretary of Tax Policy and Legislation has reportedly stated that India's equalization levy would be repealed if international consensus is achieved.
 The Finance Act, 2020 has expanded the scope of Equalization Levy to consideration received by 'e-commerce operators' from 'e-commerce supply or services' at the rate of 2% effective April 1, 2020.
 An 'e-commerce operator' is defined to mean a non-resident who owns, operates or manages a digital or electronic facility or platform for online sale of goods or online provision of services.
-The 'e-commerce supply or services' on which the levy applies are: a) Online sale of goods owned by the e-commerce operator; b) Online provision of services provided by the e-commerce operator; c) Online sale of goods or provision of goods facilitated by the e-commerce operator (i.e. where he provides a platform for others to supply goods or provide services); d) Any combination of the above.
-The levy is applicable when the goods or services are provided / facilitated by the e-commerce operator to: a) a person resident in India; b) a non-resident (in respect of sale of advertisements targeted at persons resident in India or using IP address located in India.
-Excluded from the scope of levy: a) non-resident with a PE in India and the e-commerce supply or services are effectively connected to such PE; b) the services are 'specified services' and subject to 6%; or c) the gross receipts / turnover in respect of goods sold / services provided to residents, non-residents or persons using IP addresses in India (referred to above) does not exceed INR 2 crores in a year (approx. USD 0.2 million).
-Unlike in the case of the equalisation levy on specified services where the resident payer was respons 22
+The 'e-commerce supply or services' on which the levy applies are: a) Online sale of goods or provides by the e-commerce operator; b) Online provision of services provided by the e-commerce operator; c) Online sale of goods or provides a platform for others to supply goods or provide services); d) Any combination of the above.
+The levy is applicable when the goods or services are provided / facilitated by the e-commerce operator to: a) a person resident in India; b) a non-resident (in respect of sale of advertisements targeted at persons resident in India or using IP address in India); c) a person who buys goods or services using an IP address located in India.
+Excluded from the scope of levy: a) non-resident with a PE in India and the e-commerce supply or services' and subject to 6%; or c) the gross receipts / turnover in respect of goods sold / services provided to residents, non-residents or person using IP addresses in India (referred to above) does not exceed INR 2 crores in a year (approx. USD 0.2 million).
+Unlike in the case of the equalisation levy on specified services where the resident payer was responsible to deduct and pay equalization levy, this levy on e-commerce operator is 22